 Sitting on the floor, legs stretched forward and torso erect with both arms along the body and hands touching the ground.

+Twist clockwise first the right foot and then the left foot five times.
+Repeat the exercise by doing counterclockwise rotations on both feet.
 Repeat the sequence by twirling both feet clockwise and counterclockwise at the same time, five more times.

 Warm up trunk, shoulder blades, arms and cervical area

 Lying supine with legs outstretched and arms stretched out to the sides along the body: draw circles with the arms directing them upward to reach the head, then spread them out until they touch the floor and let them come back down along the sides as they crawl across the floor.
+Repeat the sequence three times clockwise and then three times counterclockwise.
+Next: spread the arms sideways making them crawl across the floor to reach the head, descend down the center of the body bringing the hands to pubic height and then return to the initial position along the sides.

 Warm up the hips and stretch the back

+After finishing the trunk and arm exercises, remaining supine lying on the floor, bend both legs bringing both knees toward the chest.
 Embrace the legs at knee height with your arms and push them toward your chest, while your back will remain extended on the floor .
+Exhaling while pushing your knees toward your chest will throw out the air .
+Repeat the sequence three times.

 For every aspiring ballerina, choosing and fitting a pointe shoe is a symbol of reaching a goal.
+Toe shoes should therefore be evaluated very carefully taking into account a number of technical variables:

 In fact, one must consider not only the quality of the product but also its adaptability to the specific foot of the dancer.
+We list the most important features below:

 1) Hardness of the sole